Waverley Railway (Scotland) Act 2006

-The Waverley Railway (Scotland) Act 2006 is an Act of the Scottish Parliament.
+The Waverley Railway (Scotland) Act 2006 (asp 13) is an act of the Scottish Parliament.
 It authorises the construction of the Borders Railway from a point in Midlothian immediately south of Newcraighall in the City of Edinburgh to Tweedbank in the Scottish Borders, including stations at Shawfair, Eskbank, Newtongrange, Gorebridge, Stow of Wedale, Galashiels and Tweedbank.
+The act extended the Waverley line by 35 miles.
 It makes provision concerning planning agreements and developer contributions relating to the railway.

 Initial proposals

 The Secretary of State for Scotland Donald Dewar, later First Minister of Scotland, launched a feasibility study in 1999 into the re-opening of the rail link which had been closed in 1969.
 This led to the publication of the feasibility study in February 2000 by the Scottish Executive's Transport & Environment Minister Sarah Boyack.
 The study concluded that a regular passenger rail service would be able to cover its operating costs.

 Private lobbying

 The Campaign for Borders Rail was established independently of Executive plans to promote the link.
 The Campaign commissioned public surveys and, among other things, identified the popularity of a new station at Stow in the Borders.